 Graduate Student Exposition

-The Graduate Expo Research Poster and Digital Presentation Exhibit will take place in the main concourse of the Doudna Fine Arts Center starting at 1:00 p.m. on Thursday, April 10, 2014.
-Easels will be provided for posters.
+The Graduate Expo Research Poster and Digital Presentation Exhibit will take place in the main concourse of the Doudna Fine Arts Center starting at 3:30 p.m. on Thursday, April 13, 2017.
+Easels will be provided for posters and posters can be dropped off starting at 1:00 pm.
 Tables for digital presentations will be made available.

 Students will be responsible for the security of equipment; it is not recommended to set up digital presentations before 3:30 p.m.
 Students are encouraged to be present with their research exhibit in the hour before the Distinguished Graduate Student Ceremony on that afternoon (3:30 p.m. - 4:30 p.m.)
 Posters and digital presentations will be included in a competition with a category determined by the graduate program's academic college affiliation.

 The deadline for submission for the Poster and Digital Presentation is March 24, 2017.
 Students interested in exhibiting a poster or digital presentation at the Awards Ceremony need to register by clicking here.
 Please contact The Graduate School at 217-581-2220 or via e-mail (firstname.lastname@example.org) with any questions.